 When Chesson Hadley makes a big putt, holes a chip or another shot, or just does something spectacularly positive on the golf course, you'll notice Hadley snaps his fingers in the air.
-It's a weird celebration, but he's done it for years.
+It's a weird celebration, but he's done it for years, including at Pebble Beach at the 2019 US Open.
 It's not a fist pump.
 It's not a wave.
 The finger snap is distinctively Hadley's.

 So why does Chesson Hadley snap his fingers?